 - 1. Allen, Holly C. InterGenerate: Transforming Churches through Intergenerational Ministry.
 Abilene Christian University, 2018. - 2.
-Friedman, Edwin H. Generation to Generation: Family Processes in Church and Synagogue.
-The Guilford Press, 1985. - 3.
+Smith, Christian and Amy Adamczyk, eds.
+Handing Down the Faith: How Parents Pass Their Religion to the Next Generation, Oxford University Press, 2021. - 3.
 Gilbert, Roberta M. The Eight Concepts of Bowen Theory: A New Way of Thinking About The Individual and The Group.
 Leading Systems Press, 2004, 2006. - 4.
 Siebel, Cory.
 Engage All Generations: A Strategic Toolkit for Creating Intergenerational Faith Communities.
 Abilene Christian University, 2021. - 5.
 Students will also research and select journal articles to read and review from journals such as Religious Education as part of the course.